5 Investments in Happiness

 2) Build a foundation of trust

 Trust grows from consistent good behavior.

-Recognize that even one negative outburst will cause others to wonder about what you’ll do next.
+Recognize that even one negative outburst (such as anger, insults, violence) will cause others to wonder what you’ll do next.
 And a few outbursts will cause people to protect themselves by leaving.